SUKOHI/Broom/README.md

 Broom
 ====

-A PHP package mainly developed for Laravel to manage option values.
+A PHP package mainly developed for Laravel to manage option values using Trait.
 (This is for Laravel 5+.
 [For Laravel 4.2](https://github.com/SUKOHI/Broom/tree/1.0))

 Installation